 I'm going to write a few articles over the next few weeks on sleep.
 I believe that relaxation, including sleep, is something that is very undervalued by many of us.
 Getting enough sleep can be the difference between being able to deal with stress and anxiety with resilience and not coping at all.
 I am fairly certain that most of us do not get enough sleep.

 So, today we’ll focus on your body’s circadian rhythm.

 The body has an internal clock called a circadian rhythm, helping you to sleep in the evening and wake in the morning.
-Your sleep health and overall wellbeing is dependent on your circadian rhythm working correctly; and remaining synchronized with night and day.
+Your sleep health and overall wellbeing are dependent on your circadian rhythm working correctly, and remaining synchronized with night and day.
 The most important external indicator to help keep your body synchronized with this routine is light.